lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/2_Use_Deployment_manager_to_deploy_services.md

 ### Key considerations
  - Use GCP Deployments to package GCP service for re-deployment on other GCP accounts
-  - Use [Terraform templates](https://www.terraform.io/docs/providers/template/d/file.html) rather than GCP Deployments for cross-cloud deploymens
+  - Use [Terraform templates](https://www.terraform.io/docs/providers/template/d/file.html) rather than GCP Deployments for cross-cloud deployments

 ### How to do this
  - Write and verify your Deployment (YAML) file